People's Monarchist Party (Portugal): Break with the House of Braganza

 In 2008 the PPM broke with the House of Braganza (coat of arms left) in favor of claiming the House of Loulé (coat of arms right) as the rightful pretenders to the Portuguese throne.

 Pereira took the party in a radical new direction.
 Campaigning on improving youth support for monarchism, he also voiced opposition to the European Constitution and pressed for Portuguese irredentist claims on Olivença, as well as stringent "political morality" by taking firmer, more conservative, stances on social issues.
 Despite this, in May 2006, Duarte Pio was called the Duke of Braganza in an official capacity by the PSD-led Parliament of Portugal.

-Pereira began to challenge the until then unchecked power of Duarte Pio within the party, arguing that Duarte Pio and his father had no claim to the Portuguese throne, due to the Miguelists forfeiting their claim after the 1826 civil war.
-In 2008 Pereira wrote a book The Dukes of Loulé and the Succession to the Crown of Portugal, where he argued that the Duke of Loulé, the descendants of Nuno José Severo de Mendoça Rolim de Moura Barreto, the uncle-in-law of Luís I of Portugal who reigned from 1861-1889, should've become the Constitutionalist claimant, making Pereira's cousin, Pedro José Folque de Mendoça Rolim de Moura Barreto, the rightful pretender to the crown.
+Câmara Pereira began to challenge the until then unchecked power of Duarte Pio within the party, arguing that Duarte Pio and his father had no claim to the Portuguese throne, due to the Miguelists forfeiting their claim after the 1826 civil war.
+In 2008 Pereira wrote a book The Dukes of Loulé and the Succession to the Crown of Portugal, where he argued that the Duke of Loulé, the descendants of Nuno José Severo de Mendoça Rolim de Moura Barreto, the uncle-in-law of Luís I of Portugal who reigned from 1861 to 1889, should've become the Constitutionalist claimant, making Câmara Pereira's cousin, Pedro José Folque de Mendoça Rolim de Moura Barreto, the rightful pretender to the crown.

 Pereira also broke from the electoral pact with the PSD, opting instead to stand the PPM on its own.
-This would result in a catastrophic defeat for the PPM in the 2009 Portuguese legislative election, where they won only 15,262 votes, or 0.27% of the electorate, losing both of their seats in parliament and again moving to the fringes of Portuguese politics.
-Shortly afterwards in 2010 Pereira resigned from leadership due to "personal reasons."
+This would result in a catastrophic defeat for the PPM in the 2009 legislative election, where they won only 15,262 votes, or 0.27% of the electorate, losing both of their seats in parliament and again moving to the fringes of Portuguese politics.
+Shortly afterwards in 2010, Câmara Pereira resigned from leadership due to "personal reasons."